-Though the majority of reputable tour companies, including our Group Bookd partners, practice as much transparency as possible, it’s still important to dig apart every bit of the itinerary and details before making your final decision.
+Though the majority of reputable tour companies, including Group Bookd, practice as much transparency as possible, it’s still important to dig apart every bit of the itinerary and details before making your final decision.
 The last thing you want are any surprises thousands of miles from home.

 Though many group trips include everything—lodging, meals, transportation, excursions, etc.—from the time you get picked up at your destination airport to when you’re dropped off at your final location, some trips (especially those with the “budget” label), may leave some things out.

 In addition, to make sure you find the perfect group trip fit, it’s essential to know exactly what each trip entails.
 How rigorous are the hikes?
 Will be the group be large or small?
 Are you sleeping in tents or 5-star hotels?
 These are just a few of the many questions you’ll want definitively answered before officially booking any trip.

 Book with a Reputable Company

 Booking with the right, professionally-run tour company can make or break your group travel experience.
 Unfortunately the internet and brochure kiosks alike are full of shady, money sucking tour companies offering “amazing trips” that are frankly anything but.